 If divorce proceedings have started, and you or the opposing party want to make a court application, for example, to get a court order for child support, the document is a Family Application and must be filed with a supporting affidavit.
 The document will indicate what the court date is.

-Once the Judge (in Provincial Court) or Justice (in Court of King’s Bench) makes a decision on your matter, a “Court Order” will be prepared and filed.
+Once the Judge (in Alberta Court of Justice) or Justice (in Court of King’s Bench) makes a decision on your matter, a “Court Order” will be prepared and filed.

 NOTE: In Edmonton and Calgary, the parties must attend Court of King’s Bench Family Docket first, and you need to file a Notice to Attend Family Docket.
 After your appearance in Family Docket, the court will provide you with an Endorsement which sets out what the next steps are, and whether there is a new court date.